prathimacode-hub/FeaturedBlogs-Backup/README.md

 The listed below mentions all my featured blogs and articles across various learning platforms and websites.

+- [Text Based Healthcare Chatbot supporting Admitted Patients](https://omdena.com/blog/healthcare-chatbot/)- This article has been featured in [Omdena](https://omdena.com/) and challenge is from Omdena Hyderabad Chapter (Role - Hyderabad Chapter Co-Lead)
+- [Measuring Soil Organic Carbon Changes using RothC and Machine Learning](https://omdena.com/blog/measuring-soil-organic-carbon-changes-using-rothc/) - This article has been featured in [Omdena](https://omdena.com/) and application is from Azolla Projects
-- [Water Quality Monitoring Dashboard in Kutch region](https://omdena.com/blog/satellite-imagery-for-water-quality-monitoring/) - This article has been featured in [Omdena](https://omdena.com/)
+- [Applying Satellite Imagery for Water Quality Monitoring in Kutch region](https://omdena.com/blog/satellite-imagery-for-water-quality-monitoring/) - This article has been featured in [Omdena](https://omdena.com/) and challenge is from Omdena Kutch Chapter
-- [Nakagawa Safest Path during Earthquakes](https://www.linkedin.com/posts/prathima-kadari_omdena-ai-socialgood-activity-6905085689285767168-Xd_g) - This application has been featured in [Streamlit Weekly Round UP Forum](https://discuss.streamlit.io/t/weekly-roundup-ag-grid-tutorials-custom-components-web-scraping-made-easy-and-more/23025)
+- [Nakagawa Safest Path during Earthquakes](https://www.linkedin.com/posts/prathima-kadari_omdena-ai-socialgood-activity-6905085689285767168-Xd_g) - This application has been featured in [Streamlit Weekly Round UP Forum](https://discuss.streamlit.io/t/weekly-roundup-ag-grid-tutorials-custom-components-web-scraping-made-easy-and-more/23025) and application is from Omdena Japan Chapter
-- [Reinforcement Learning for Beginners](https://www.analyticsvidhya.com/blog/2021/02/introduction-to-reinforcement-learning-for-beginners/) - This article has been featurd in [Analytics Vidya](https://www.analyticsvidhya.com/) Platform and also been mentioned in [Neptune.ai](https://neptune.ai/blog)
+- [Reinforcement Learning for Beginners](https://www.analyticsvidhya.com/blog/2021/02/introduction-to-reinforcement-learning-for-beginners/) - This article has been featurd in [Analytics Vidya](https://www.analyticsvidhya.com/) and also been mentioned in [Neptune.ai](https://neptune.ai/blog) Social Media Platforms

+### In Progress

+- Sorting & Segregation of Waste Materials using Computer Vision
+- Application of Road Safety in India
+- Safest Path during Natural Disasters in Japan
+- Increasing Renewable Energy Access in India using AI

 <h2>📜 Code Of Conduct</h2>